amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 ### Update SceneDelegate.swift

-Finally, we update `SceneDelegate.swift` to launch our new `LandingView` instead of launching `LandmarksList` when the application starts.
+Finally, we update `SceneDelegate.swift` to launch our new `LandingView` instead of launching `LandmarkList` when the application starts.
 Highlighted lines show the update.
 You can copy/paste the whole content to replace *Landmarks/SceneDelegate.swift* :

 {{< highlight swift "hl_lines=14-14 25-25 65" >}}
 /*